IRON-NEHM/HackerRank-LinuxShell/README.md

 # HackerRank-LinuxShell
-Hey hi everyone I am IRON-NEHM here you will find the Linux-Bash challenges I solved.
-Good fun and good code
+ Hi everyone, here you will find the Linux-Bash challenges I solved.
+Have fun and code well